Waterproofing Wood: Methods and Products

 2. Oils

-• Tung Oil – Penetrates deeply into the wood and hardens to form a protective layer.
+• Tung Oil – Penetrates deeply and polymerizes to form a hard protective layer inside the wood.
+Good water resistance and a warm, natural finish.

 3. Stains